deeplearning4j/deeplearning4j/glossary.md

 ### <a name="distribution">Probability Distribution</a>

-A probability distribution is a mathematical function and/or graph that tells us how likely something is to happen.
+"A probability distribution is a mathematical function and/or graph that tells us how likely something is to happen.

 So, for example, if you're rolling two dice and you want to find the likelihood of each possible number you can get, you could make a [chart that looks like this](https://upload.wikimedia.org/wikipedia/commons/1/12/Dice_Distribution_%28bar%29.svg).
 As you can see, you're most likely to get a 7, then a 6, then an 8, and so on.
 The numbers on the left are the percent of the time where you'll get that value, and the ones on the right are a fraction (they mean the same thing, just different forms of the same number).
 The way that it you use the distribution to find the likelihood of each outcome is this: